hairysnake/node-db-update/README.md

 * Different formats of scripts : json/xml/plain text
 * Statistics - execution time for all scripts and their commands
 * Logging - execution logging to standard io / log files
+* It prevents concurrent migration execution (optymistic locking on the level of database)
+* Custom attributes (ex. service or monolith version)

 ### Technology stack